Advice - Photography / Contracts and paperwork

 No transfer until paid

 Photographers should insert a clause stipulating that no rights whatsoever are sold until their invoice is paid in full.
-This rather encourages the client to pay.
-A rather less obvious reason for doing it is to prevent third parties buying a bankrupt client's assets - including rights to a photographer's pictures - while escaping their obligations, such as paying the photographer for these rights.
+This does encourage the client to pay.
+A rather less obvious reason for doing it is to prevent third parties buying an insolvent client's assets - including rights to a photographer's pictures - while escaping their obligations, such as paying the photographer for these rights.

 The client may wish to renegotiate terms before the commission is undertaken, but photographers should not accept clients' attempts to renegotiate them after the work is started, or simply to impose their own terms retrospectively.

-There are tricks that photographers should look out for in particular:
+There are some tricks that photographers should look out for in particular:

 - Purchase Orders - clients frequently use the small print on these to impose terms quite different from those agreed (often verbally) with the photographer.
 Quoting the PO number on an invoice could be taken as acceptance of these altered terms unless the photographer specifically rejects them.

-- Self-Billed "invoices". these are widely used in publishing, and often convenient to both parties.
+- Self-Billed "invoices" - these are widely used in publishing, and are often convenient to both parties.
 But some clients have been known to use the small print to impose different contract terms, as above.
-In other words these unscrupulous - or perhaps incompetent - clients grab additional rights by invoicing themselves for what they want to buy, at the price they want to pay.
-Photographers have to be careful that they sell no more than they intend.
+Unscrupulous - or perhaps incompetent - clients may grab additional rights by pre-emptively issuing an invoice to themselves for what they want to buy, at the price they want to pay.
+Photographers have to be careful that they sell no more than they intend for the cash amount agreed.

-In general, any attempt to vary the terms which were agreed at the time of the commission - whether by new contract, purchase order or the old trick of making the photographer sign on the back of a cheque - would not be lawful.
-The problem of course, is the cost of enforcing this.
+In general, any such attempt to vary the terms which were agreed at the time of the commission would not be lawful.
+The problem of course, is the cost of enforcing this - especially if you haven't got the agreement in writing.

 The term "assignment" has a specific legal meaning in relation to copyright.
-It means the sale of the whole copyright itself, outright.
+It means the sale or surrender of the whole copyright itself, outright.

-Licensing refers to the granting of rights to do certain, specified things, by a photographer who remains the copyright holder.
+Licensing refers to the granting of rights, in exchange for the agreed fee, to do certain, specified things, by a photographer who remains the copyright holder.

 Watch out for documents that claim you have "assigned" your copyright to the client.
 In UK law copyright holders can only do this by signing it away in a written document - probably one document for each image or other work.
-You are strongly advised never to do so.
+You are strongly advised not to do so (see "Copyright advice for photographers", linked below).

 Watch out also to see whether you are being asked to grant an "exclusive" licence.
-That would mean you retain ownership of the image, but agree not to license it to anyone else - ever.
+That would mean you retain ownership of the image: but do check where and for how long the client wants exclusivity.
+It can be useful, for example, to license a client to have the exclusive right to use a photo for use in print, in the UK, for one month - for a significantly enhanced fee.
+But some clients sneak in wording that means you agree not to license your photo to anyone else - ever.
 There are obviously times when this is useful - for a very significantly enhanced fee.

 Delivery of stock photos